View our How to manage Heartworms video.

 Who is it for?

-For cats and kittens 6 weeks of age and over.
-Safe to use in pregnant and nursing cats.
+For dogs and puppies 8 weeks of age and over.
+The safe use of this product has not been evaluated in pregnant or nursing dogs.

 What are the benefits?

-Heartgard is used in the prevention, control, and treatment of various worm infections.
-Heartgard contains ivermectin, which interferes with the parasite's nerve transmission, causing paralysis and death of the immature heartworms and adult and immature hookworms.
+Iverhart Max is used in the prevention, control, and treatment of various worm infections.
+Iverhart Max contains three active ingredients: ivermectin, which interferes with the parasite's nerve transmission, causing paralysis and death of the immature heartworms (larvae); and pyrantel pamoate which also interferes with nerve transmission in worms, causing paralysis and death of roundworms and hookworms.
+Death of intestinal worms occurs when they are passed into the environment.
+Praziquantel, the third ingredient is thought to damage the parasite's skin causing death of the tapeworm.

 Is there a generic equivalent available?